 Using Shade Trees to Reduce Cooling Costs

-During these hot summer months, using an air conditioner to keep your house cool can cause your electric bills to skyrocket.
-An easy and beautiful money-saving solution is to plant shade trees in strategic locations around your house.
+During these hot summer months, using an air conditioner to keep your house fresh can cause your electric bills to skyrocket.
+An easy and beautiful money-saving solution is to plant shade trees in strategic locations around your home.
 By blocking the sun during its peak hours, usually in the morning and early afternoon, you could cut those costs by up to 25%.

-With so many to choose from, it can be difficult to pick the right tree for your needs.
-Deciduous trees, or those that lose their leaves each year, are a great choice.
-October Glory Maple treesmake perfect shade trees.
+With so many to choose from, it can be challenging to pick the right tree for your needs.
+Deciduous trees, or those that lose their leaves each year, are an excellent choice.
+October Glory Maple trees make perfect shade trees.
 They create a leafy canopy to shade your entire house.
 They can also cover your driveway and sidewalk, which collect heat when exposed to the sun.
-When the cooler months come, they drop their leaves, which allows the winter sun to make its way through and warm your house.
+When the colder months come, they drop their leaves, which allows the winter sun to make its way through and warm your house.

 Another benefit is to provide shade for your air conditioning unit.
 When an air conditioner is exposed to full sun, its efficiency is decreased.
 Unlike sheds or awnings, which can trap the hot air being expelled, this allows proper ventilation while still blocking the sun.
 Be sure to trim any low-hanging branches that come within a few feet of the air conditioner, as they could prevent air flow to and from the unit.